MicrosoftDocs/entra-docs/docs/fundamentals/inaccessible-tenant.md

 :::image type="content" source="media/tenant-inaccessible/tenant-block.png" alt-text="Screenshot showing an error when tenant access blocked due to inactivity." lightbox="media/tenant-inaccessible/tenant-block.png":::

-Administrators may request the tenant to be reactivated within 20 days of the tenant entering an inactive state.
+Administrators can request a tenant to be reactivated within 20 days of the tenant entering an inactive state.
 Tenants that remain in this state for longer than 20 days will be deleted.

-Depending on your plans for the tenant we suggest different steps.
+Take the appropriate steps depending on your goals for the tenant and your role in the environment.

 ## Administrators